How to make a GIF on a Mac

 Make your first GIF — offline

 Free to try on your Mac.
-Turn any clip into a sharp, small animated GIF — no account, no upload, no watermark.
+Turn any clip into a sharp, small animated GIF — no account, no upload, no subscription.

 Download Crisp for MacApple Silicon · macOS 12+ · Notarized